Date: Wed, 3 Apr 2002 16:11:03 +0200

 hi johannes,

-strange. i did send a lengthy mail with orms' correspondence copied
+strange. i did send a lengthy mail with orms' correspondence copied in.

 best,